DigitalExtinction/Game/README.md

 see health / energy of units, and so on).

-The goal of this milestone is to lay down the foundations, setup basic insfrastrucutre (GitHub Actions, issues labels, …) and achieve an important psychological milestone.
+The goal of this milestone is to lay down the foundations, setup basic infrastructure (GitHub Actions, issues labels, …) and achieve an important psychological milestone.

 ## 1.0